 - Lucila Zornosa-Sanchez - Early Childhood Center Deputy Principal

 - Yooah Nguyen - Elementary School Deputy Principal

 - Donald Caldwell - Secondary School Deputy Principal

 - Darren Skov - Director of Athletics and Activities

 Lucila is originally from Bogota, Colombia.
 She spent her early years in Colombia and moved to the United States at age 17.
 She speaks Spanish, English, and she is always interested in learning more languages.
 She moved to Beijing with her husband Ilich, who is also a teacher at BCIS.
-Outside of work, she enjoys dancing, traveling, exercising and kite surfing.
+Outside of work, she enjoys being a mom, dancing, traveling, exercising and kite surfing.